RedPanda-17/ranch-expense-tracker/README.md

-# Ranch Expense Tracker v1.1.0 — Accountant Edition
+# Ranch Expense Tracker

-A local-first expense, mileage, receipt, reimbursement-report, and backup tool.
+Ranch Expense Tracker is a simple, mobile-friendly tool for recording business expenses, tracking mileage, storing receipt images, and preparing reimbursement reports.

+## Features

+* Record business expenses by category
+* Track reimbursable mileage
+* Attach and view receipt images
+* Build expense reports from selected entries
+* Generate accountant-friendly PDF reports
+* Export report data as CSV
+* Share or save complete backups
+* Import a backup onto another device
+* Send feedback or report a problem from within the app

+## Privacy

+Expense information, reports, and receipt images are stored locally in the user’s browser.
+Ranch Expense Tracker does not automatically upload expense data to GitHub or another online service.

+Users should create regular backups, especially before changing devices, clearing browser data, or reinstalling the app.

-## Deployment
+## Using the App

-Upload the contents of this ZIP to the same Netlify site.
-The app preserves the existing local-storage keys and IndexedDB receipt database name, so data in the same browser/site origin should remain available.

-Create or share a complete backup before deployment as a normal precaution.
+1. Add an expense or mileage entry.
+2. Attach a receipt when required.
+3. Review saved expenses in History.
+4. Select the expenses to include in a report.
+5. Generate and share the PDF or export the CSV.
+6. Create a backup regularly and store it somewhere secure.

-## Browser preview
+## Installation

-`index.html` can be opened for a visual desktop preview.
-Native sharing, service-worker updates, Add to Home Screen, and installed iPhone behavior require an HTTPS deployment.
+Ranch Expense Tracker can be opened in a supported web browser.
+On compatible mobile devices, it may also be added to the Home Screen for easier access.

-## Release scope
+## Current Version

-See `CHANGELOG.md` for the complete Version 1.1.0 change list.

-## Version 1.2.0 — Feedback Edition
+**Version 1.2.0 — Feedback Edition**

-This release adds only a clean feedback workflow.
-It does not include tester labels, online update checking, cloud storage, or synchronization.

-For the safest GitHub Pages update, upload the new `index.html` by itself first.
+## Ownership

+Copyright © 2026 Saul Garcia.
+All Rights Reserved.

+This software and its source code may not be copied, modified, distributed, republished, or used without the express written permission of the copyright holder.